 The fireplace is often the focal point of a home – a source of great warmth and light.
 Have you ever considered the fireplace as a metaphor or spiritual symbol of yourself?
-In this holiday blog, we will share with you many ideas that the fireplace represents!
+In this holiday blog post we will share with you some of the many spiritual components the fireplace symbolizes!

 The Hearth